nasa/astrobee_gds/docs/plan_editor_tab.md

 * Some actions can be reversed by going to Edit -> Undo
   * Adding a Station and deleting a Station can be undone
   * Moving a Station via the Coordinate Based tab can be undone.

+### Preview ###
+* To preview the Plan, click Preview and a green preview model will follow the Plan trajectory at approximately ten times speed.
+  * The preview cannot be paused.
+  * If a Segment translates and rotates simultaneously, the preview will interpolate the translation only (the rotation will jump).

 ## Manage Bookmarks ##
 * Under View menu, select Open Bookmark Manager.
 This opens